GPNaslund/Thesis/Framework/experiments/gustav/android_fitbit/protocol.md

 1. **Setup**
     - _Description of how the test environment was prepared_
    ```
+   The smartwatch was inspected for any visible damage or hinder of sensors that might affect the ability to provide data.
+The FitBit
+   was charged in beforehand and attached to the left wrist.
    ```

 2. **Data Collection Process**
     - _Steps taken to collect the health data_
    ```
+      Preparatory step of ensuring connectivity with the mobile phone and clearing of any present data in health connect was performed.
+      The FitBit app was installed with the purpose of establishing connection between the mobile phone and the FitBit device.
+      Synchronization between the FitBit and Health Connect was initialized to ensure data storage in Health Connect.
    ```

 3. **Observations During Testing**
     - _Any notable observations during the testing process_
    ```

    ```

 ## Results